 Avoid using "allow" when referring to software features; "allow" implies permission as opposed to capacity, capability, or functionality.
-Either rewrite the sentence or use the word "enable."
+Either rewrite the sentence or use a form of the word "enable."

-Problem: The software allows you to adjust the color of a photo.
+Not OIT Style: The software allows you to adjust the color of a photo.

-Solution: Using the software, adjust the color of a photo.
+OIT Style: Use the software to adjust the color of a photo.

-Solution: This function allows adjustment to the color of a photo.
+OIT Style: This function enables adjustment to the color of a photo.